720p vs 1080p: When Is It Time To Upgrade Your TV?

 The more pixels on your screen, the sharper the image will appear to the human eye (up to a point).

-So, let’s find out how many pixels do the pixel counts compare between a 720p television and a 1080p television.
+So, let’s find out how the pixel counts compare between a 720p television and a 1080p television.
 Let’s start with 720p.

 As I said earlier, a 720p TV is 1280 pixels wide and 720 pixels high.
-Multiplying the two together, that gets a total of 921,600 total pixels.
+Multiplying the two together gets a total of 921,600 total pixels.

 720p = 1280 pixels wide x 720 pixels high = 921,600 total pixels.

-That sounds like a lot, and, compared to the 307,200 pixels in a 480p television, it was!
-However, 1080p resolution made another huge leap in the number of pixels manufacturers could squeeze on to a TV panel.
+That sounds like a lot.
+Compared to the 307,200 pixels in a 480p television, it was!
+However, 1080p resolution made another massive leap in how many pixels manufacturers could squeeze onto a TV panel.

 1080p = 1920 pixels wide x 1080 pixels high = 2,073,600 total pixels.

-That’s more than double the number of pixels in a 720p television and almost six times the number of pixels in a 480p, standard definition television.
+That’s more than double the number of pixels in a 720p television and almost six times that in a 480p, standard-definition television.

 Can You Tell the Difference Between 720p & 1080p?